lkachury/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
-Using Excel and Kickstarter data to analyze outcomes based on goals and launch date.
+Utilize Excel skills to analyze Kickstarter data and determine theater outcomes based on their launch dates and money goals.

 ### Purpose

 The purpose of this analysis is to determine how different campaigns performed in relation to their launch dates and funding goals given that Louise’s theater play achieved its fundraising goal relatively quickly after launch.
-Using the provided Kickstarter dataset, theater campaign outcomes based on the play's launch dates and funding goals will be visualized.
+Using the provided Kickstarter dataset, theater campaign outcomes based on the play's launch dates and funding goals will be visualized and analyzed.

 ## Analysis and Challenges